-The applicant must be a current (on or before October 12, 2018) Full Individual or E-Member of NCTM or teach in a school with a current (on or before October 12, 2018) NCTM PreK-8 school membership and currently teach mathematics or collaborate with teachers of mathematics in grades PreK-2.
-Activities are to be completed between June 1, 2019, and May 31, 2020.
+The applicant must be a current (on or before October 12, 2019) Essential or Premium member of NCTM or teach in a school with a current (on or before October 12, 2019) NCTM PreK-8 school membership and currently teach mathematics or collaborate with teachers of mathematics in grades PreK-2.
+Activities are to be completed between June 1, 2020, and May 31, 2021.
 Past recipients of this grant are ineligible to reapply.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.

 Note: This grant is awarded to an individual teacher.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to the grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.

 View the scoring rubric.
 This rubric is used by reviewers to rate proposals and determine which proposals will be selected for funding.Proposal Requirements: *Note that MET is launching a new online grant submission portal.
 The Proposal Cover Form below is provided as an example of what will need to be completed for this grant.
 The new portal will be available for Winter Grant Submissions after June 15, 2019